10,700 words, 1 hr., 25 min.

 “Didn’t see him.
 Too dark now,” James said.
 He rolled over twice and returned three rounds.
 The echoes of the rifle snaps around the village structures sounded like the shagbark hickory blowing apart under his ax when as a teen he split sawed logs at his parents’ farm house.

 Another volley came their way, exploding earth nearer.

 “Keep your rifles off the cottages,” Sgt.
 Combs said.
 “If you have a shot, forget it if there’s a house behind him.”

-“Kinda doubt those little children are,” James said.
-A wave of nausea gave him pause.
-The children had to be terrified of the gunfire, the yelling, the war.
+“Kinda doubt those little kids are,” James said.
+The thought of the children gave him pause.
+They had to be terrified around the clock of the gunfire, the distant booming, the war.

 “Good point,” Pete said.
 “But Tony’s got one, too.”

 “If we can’t protect children,” James said, “what the hell good are we?
 We can’t help the French and at the same time put them in harm’s way if we can avoid it.”

 “And orders are orders,” Combs said in his military crispness.
 “Tony, you aren’t wrong.
 James is just more ri–“

 “Smarter’n us,” Pete said.
 “Reckon he’s even smarter’n Egghead.
 Excuse me.
 Horace.
 Better looking, too.”

 James spread his legs apart in open-scissor position, his ankles flattened.
 He planted his elbows in the dirt and straw.
 In his rifle scope, the top of a kraut helmet glimmered inches above the wood pile between two houses where James had heard the clap of the Germans’ first shot.
 His trigger finger tugged as the helmet slid below the pile.
 His bullet couldn’t have missed more than the width of a dime.